larsjuhljensen/JensenLab/_pages/training_stringapp_dsd.md

 ## Exercise 1

-In this exercise, we will perform some simple queries to retrieve molecular networks based on a protein and a disease.
+In this exercise, we will perform a simple query to retrieve a STRING molecular network for a protein of interest.

-### 1.1 Protein queries

 Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: protein query** as **Data Source** and type your favorite protein into the **Enter protein names or identifiers** field (e.g. SORCS2).
 You can select the appropriate organism by typing the name (e.g. Homo sapiens).
 The **Maximum number of interactors** determines how many interaction partners of your protein(s) of interest will be added to the network.
 By default, if you enter only one protein name, the resulting network will contain 10 additional interactors.
 If you enter more than one protein name, the network will contain only the interactions among these proteins, unless you explicitly ask for additional proteins.

-Unless the name(s) you entered give unambiguous matches, a disambiguation dialog will be shown next.
-It lists all the matches that the stringApp finds for each ambiguous query term and selects the first one for each.
-Select the right one(s) you meant and continue by pressing the **Import** button.

 [Import SORCS2 network](cycmd:string protein query query=SORCS2 taxonID=9606){: .btn .btn--cybrowser .btn--primary}

 _How many nodes are in the resulting network?
 What types of information do the **Node Table** and the **Edge Table** provide?_

-### 1.2 Disease queries

-Go to the menu **File → Import → Network from Public Databases**.
-In the import dialog, choose **STRING: disease query** as **Data Source** and type a disease of interest into the **Enter disease term** field (e.g. temporal lobe epilepsy).
-The stringApp will retrieve a STRING network for the top-N proteins (by default 100) associated with the disease.

-The next dialog shows all the matches that the stringApp finds for your disease query and selects the first one.
-Make sure to select the intended disease before pressing the **Import** button to continue.

-_Which additional attribute column do you get in the **Node Table** for a disease query compared to a protein query?
-Hint: check the last column._

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as potential targets in temporal lobe epilepsy using RNA-sequencing by [Kjær et al.](https://doi.org/10.1093/brain/awz265) to perform typical network import and visualization tasks.
-We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus.tsv) and [here in XLSX format](/assets/teaching_dsd/candidates_consensus.xlsx).
+In this exercise, we will work with the list of genes identified as potential targets in temporal lobe epilepsy using RNA-sequencing data analysis by [Kjær et al.](https://doi.org/10.1093/brain/awz265) to perform typical network import and visualization tasks.
+We recommend using Excel or a similar program to open the file, which you can download from [here in TSV format](/assets/teaching_dsd/candidates_consensus.tsv) or [here in XLSX format](/assets/teaching_dsd/candidates_consensus.xlsx).

 ### 2.1 Protein network retrieval